-Just a day’s drive from Los Angeles, Las Vegas or San Francisco, Yosemite is an incredibly accessible national park that can, and definitely should, be incorporated on most California holiday itineraries.
-Located in the High Sierras the national park is known for its wide open spaces, dramatic granite monuments, spectacular waterfalls, and biological diversity and wilderness areas.
-Such is the beauty of the park that it inspired John Muir to pave the way for the National Park System.
+Just a few hours' drive from Los Angeles, Las Vegas or San Francisco, Yosemite National Park is one of the most beloved natural wonders in the United States.
+It is also, thankfully, incredibly accessible and should not be missed when planning your California holiday.
+Located in the High Sierras, Yosemite is known for its wide-open spaces, dramatic granite monuments, spectacular waterfalls, and biological diversity.
+Such is the beauty of the park that it inspired John Muir to pave the way for the US National Park System.

 - Top things to do